kadikraman/react-native-v2/lessons/react-native.md

 The language of choice ended up being JavaScript probably because React (the popular frontend framework also developed by Facebook) is a JavaScript framework, so it provides the smallest possible learning curve for folks already familiar with React.

-Note: React Native is not the only such framework, and it's not even the first, but it is definitely the easiest one for web/JavaScript developers to pick up!
+Note: React Native is not the only such framework, and it's not even the first, but where it differs from others is that a built React Native app is indistinguishable from a "real" native app.
+Unlike most of the other frameworks, it is not just a webview that look like a real app.
+The other really standout feature is that React Native apps are infinitely extensible: you are not constrained by the framework and you can always pure native code in your app if you want to do something the framework doesn't already enabled.
+Finally, if you're already familiar to React and web development, then the learning curve for React Native is really not that steep.

 ## How does it work?

 Without getting overly technical here, React Native is built in such a way that it targets existing compilers.
 For example, we have compilers that accept Java / Kotlin code and target Android platform, or Objective C / Swift targeting iOS platform.
 This is really powerful, because

 1. Native compilers are _designed_ for this, so we'll be no worse than non-React Native apps, and
-2. This makes the React Native framework infinitely extensible.
+2. This makes the React Native framework extensible to other native platforms.
 React Native Windows?
 VR?
 Web?
 It could all be available from our one unified JavaScript API.

 <div style="width:700px;margin:0 auto;margin-bottom:20px;">
     <img alt="RN targets existing compilers" src="./images/rn-how-work-4.png" />